-- 1 (c) A person or business shall be deemed to be in compliance with 2 paragraphs (a) and (b) of this subdivision if it either: - 3 (i) is a compliant regulated entity as defined in subdivision one of this section: - 5 (ii) is a certified compliant entity as defined in subdivision one of this section; or - (iii) implements a data security program that includes the following: - 8 (A) administrative safeguards such as the following, in which the 9 person or business: - 10 (1) designates one or more employees to coordinate the security 11 program; - (2) identifies reasonably foreseeable internal and external risks; - 13 (3) assesses the sufficiency of safeguards in place to control the 14 identified risks; - 15 (4) trains and manages employees in the security program practices and procedures: - 17 (5) selects service providers capable of maintaining appropriate safe- 18 guards, and requires those safeguards by contract; and - 19 (6) adjusts the security program in light of business changes or new 20 circumstances; and - 21 (B) technical safeguards such as the following, in which the person or 22 business: - (1) assesses risks in network and software design; - 24 (2) assesses risks in information processing, transmission and stor- 25 age; - (3) detects, prevents and responds to attacks or system failures; and - (4) regularly tests and monitors the effectiveness of key controls, systems and procedures; and - 29 (C) physical safeguards such as the following, in which the person or 30 business: - (1) assesses risks of information storage and disposal; - (2) detects, prevents and responds to intrusions; - 33 (3) protects against unauthorized access to or use of private informa-34 tion during or after the collection, transportation and destruction or 35 disposal of the information; and - (4) disposes of private information within a reasonable amount of time after it is no longer needed for business purposes by erasing electronic media so that the information cannot be read or reconstructed. - (d) Any person or business required to comply with paragraph (a) or (b) of this subdivision that fails to comply with such subdivisions shall be deemed to have violated section three hundred forty-nine of this chapter, and the attorney general may bring an action in the name and on behalf of the people of the state of New York to enjoin such violations and to obtain civil penalties under section three hundred fifty-d of this chapter. - (e) Nothing in this section shall create a private right of action. - 3.
-Safe harbor for certified compliant entities.
-A certified compliant entity shall not be subject to an enforcement action by the attorney general pursuant to subdivision two of this section if: - 50 (a) it provides copies of its certifications of compliance to the 51 attorney general; and - 52 (b) there is no evidence of willful misconduct, bad faith or gross 53 negligence. - § 5.
-Paragraph (a) of subdivision 1 and subdivisions 2, 3, 6, 7 and 8 of section 208 of the state technology law, paragraph (a) of subdivision 1 and subdivisions 3 and 8 as added by chapter 442 of the laws of 2005, subdivision 2 and paragraph (a) of subdivision 7 as amended by section 5 of part N of chapter 55 of the laws of 2013 and subdivisions 6 and 7 as amended by chapter 491 of the laws of 2005, are amended to read as 3 follows:
+- (b) A person or business shall be deemed to be in compliance with paragraph (a) of this subdivision if it either: - 5 (i) is a compliant regulated entity as defined in subdivision one of this section; or - (ii) implements a data security program that includes the following: - (A) reasonable administrative safeguards such as the following, in which the person or business: - 10 (1) designates one or more employees to coordinate the security 11 program; - (2) identifies reasonably foreseeable internal and external risks; - 13 (3) assesses the sufficiency of safeguards in place to control the 14 identified risks; - 15 (4) trains and manages employees in the security program practices and 16 procedures: - 17 (5) selects service providers capable of maintaining appropriate safe- 18 guards, and requires those safeguards by contract; and - 19 (6) adjusts the security program in light of business changes or new 20 circumstances; and - 21 (B) reasonable technical safeguards such as the following, in which 22 the person or business: - (1) assesses risks in network and software design; - 24 (2) assesses risks in information processing, transmission and stor-25 age; - (3) detects, prevents and responds to attacks or system failures; and - (4) regularly tests and monitors the effectiveness of key controls, systems and procedures; and - 29 (C) reasonable physical safeguards such as the following, in which the 30 person or business: - (1) assesses risks of information storage and disposal; - (2) detects, prevents and responds to intrusions; - 33 (3) protects against unauthorized access to or use of private informa-34 tion during or after the collection, transportation and destruction or 35 disposal of the information; and - (4) disposes of private information within a reasonable amount of time after it is no longer needed for business purposes by erasing electronic media so that the information cannot be read or reconstructed. - (c) A small business as defined in paragraph (c) of subdivision one of this section complies with subparagraph (ii) of paragraph (b) of subdivision two of this section if the small business's security program contains reasonable administrative, technical and physical safeguards that are appropriate for the size and complexity of the small business, the nature and scope of the small business's activities, and the sensitivity of the personal information the small business collects from or about consumers. - (d) Any person or business that fails to comply with this subdivision shall be deemed to have violated section three hundred forty-nine of this chapter, and the attorney general may bring an action in the name and on behalf of the people of the state of New York to enjoin such violations and to obtain civil penalties under section three hundred fifty-d of this chapter. - (e) Nothing in this section shall create a private right of action. - § 5.
+Paragraph (a) of subdivision 1 and subdivisions 2, 3, 6, 7 and 8 of section 208 of the state technology law, paragraph (a) of subdivision 1 and subdivisions 3 and 8 as added by chapter 442 of the laws of 2005, subdivision 2 and paragraph (a) of subdivision 7 as amended by section 5 of part N of chapter 55 of the laws of 2013 and subdivisions 6 and 7 as amended by chapter 491 of the laws of 2005, are amended to read as follows: